 This development marks the end of weed’s Wild West - a world of black market products that may or may not be tainted with heavy metals, filler substances, and a little nail polish remover.
 It’s true, the era of stereotypical flower children covertly growing in hidden fields and selling in alleyways is over.

 Now, when a customer or patient purchases a material labeled Blue Dream in a government certified dispensary, they expect it to be very similar, if not identical, to the batch of Blue Dream they picked up last time.
 These individuals may indeed be seeking treatment for medical conditions, so it’s literally vital that the product they use to moderate their inflammation, pain, etc., is consistent and reliable.

 Why to choose Abstrax terpenes for your products

 Unlike the many terpene distributors prevented from doing business in Canada, Abstrax’s commitment to quality has opened those northern doors.
-Every single product we put our name on is organic, solvent-free, 100% pure, and was manufactured according to current good manufacturing practice (cGMP) in pristine laboratories built to purpose.
+Every single product we put our name on is solvent-free, 100% pure, and was manufactured according to current good manufacturing practice (cGMP) in pristine laboratories built to purpose.
 In short, this means pride is taken in each step of our process - from sustainably sourcing ingredients, to storage, and finally in shipping.